Phenomenology of the simple 3-3-1 model with inert scalars: Introduction

-It was shown in \cite{ds} that the considering model encounters a serious discrepancy between the FCNCs and $\rho$-parameter bounds on the new physics scale, which is experimentally unacceptable.
-This can be understood as follows: The FCNCs constrain the 3-3-1 breaking scale to be $w>3.6$ TeV.
-With this limit, the new physics contribution due to the normal sector of the simple 3-3-1 model to the $\rho$-parameter is negligible.
-This implies that the inert scalars are necessarily included as they are, which provides dark matter candidates.
-The presence of the inert scalars can solve the experimental $\rho$-parameter, $0.00016<(\Delta\rho)_{\mathrm{new-physics}}<0.00064$, since one of the inert doublets contained in the inert multiplet $\phi=\eta'$, $\chi'$ or $\sigma$ can be used to break the vector part of weak $SU(2)$ and lead to a positive contribution as $(\Delta \rho)_{\mathrm{inert-doublet}} = \fr{G_{F}}{8\sqrt{2}\pi^2} \Delta m^2$, where \be \Delta m^2= m^2_1 +m^2_2-\fr{4m^2_1 m^2_2}{m^2_1-m^2_2}\ln\fr{m_1}{m_2},\ee denotes the mass splitting between the inert doublet components \cite{pdg}.
-Compared to the bounds, it yields $(22.5\ \mathrm{GeV})^2<\Delta m^2<(45\ \mathrm{GeV})^2$, in good agreement with the dark matter constraints where $m_1$ and $m_2$ can range from the weak scale to TeV scale \cite{dns}.
+It was shown in \cite{ds} that the considering model encounters a serious discrepancy between the flavor-changing neutral current (FCNC) and $\rho$-parameter bounds on the new physics scale, which was experimentally unacceptable.
+This could be understood as follows.
+The FCNC constrains the 3-3-1 breaking scale to be $w>3.6$ TeV.
+With this limit, the new physics contribution of the normal sector of the simple 3-3-1 model to the $\rho$-parameter is negligible.
+This implies that the inert scalars are necessarily included as they are, which provide dark matter candidates.
+The presence of the inert scalars can solve the experimental $\rho$-parameter, $(\Delta\rho)_{\mathrm{new-physics}}=0.00039\pm 0.00019$, which is 2 $\sigma$ above the standard model prediction, $\rho=1$ \cite{pdg}.
+Indeed, one of the inert doublets contained in the inert multiplet $\phi=\eta'$, $\chi'$ or $\sigma$ can be used to break the vector part of weak $SU(2)$ and lead to a positive contribution such as $(\Delta \rho)_{\mathrm{inert-doublet}} = \fr{G_{F}}{8\sqrt{2}\pi^2} \Delta m^2$, where \be \Delta m^2= m^2_1 +m^2_2-\fr{4m^2_1 m^2_2}{m^2_1-m^2_2}\ln\fr{m_1}{m_2}\ee denotes the mass splitting between the inert doublet components \cite{pdg}.
+Compared to the bound, it yields $(27.7\ \mathrm{GeV})^2<\Delta m^2<(83\ \mathrm{GeV})^2$ at 90\% CL, in good agreement with the dark matter constraints where $m_1$ and $m_2$ can range from the weak scale to TeV scale~\cite{dns}.

 The above observation makes the simple 3-3-1 model realistic (i.e., alive) as well as showing the importance of the inert scalars, besides the other strong connections between the two sectors as presented in \cite{dns}.
-Motivated by this fact, in the current work, the normal sector of the simple 3-3-1 model is in detail investigated, taking into account the effect of the inert sector too.
-It is noted that the inert sector was explicitly obtained in \cite{dns}, and in this work, it would be appropriately used whenever it contributes to the normal sector.
-First of all, we give a brief review of the model.
-All the interactions in the normal sector will be calculated.
-The interactions between the normal and inert sectors were available, which could be found in \cite{dns}.
-Next, we consider the standard model Higgs like particle signature at the LHC when additionally including the effects of the new particles.
-We also examine the decay anomaly $B_s\rightarrow \mu^+\mu^-$ and $B_s$-$\bar{B}_s$ mixing, which constrain $Z'$ boson.
-The searches for the new scalars $H^0$, $H^\pm$, $\phi$ and new gauge bosons $Z'$, $X^\pm$, $Y^{\pm\pm}$ are lastly discussed.
+Motivated by this fact, in the current work, the normal sector of the simple 3-3-1 model is investigated in detail, taking into account the effect of the inert sector too.
+It is noted that the inert sector was explicitly obtained in \cite{dns}, which would be appropriately used in this work whenever it contributes to the normal sector as well as the physical processes of interest.